Acupuncture: The Basics

 What are the possible complications?

-Acupuncture is generally safe when performed by a trained acupuncturist, but there are a few concerns specific to cancer care.
-Patients with low white blood cell counts (or neutropenia) should use caution due to their increased risk of infection.
-Sterile, single-use needles should be used and the skin cleaned with alcohol prior to their insertion.
-Despite the theoretical concern of infection, acupuncture practitioners feel that acupuncture can boost immune function and may be of benefit to immune-compromised patients.
+Acupuncture is generally safe when done by a trained acupuncturist, but there are a few concerns specific to cancer care.
+Patients with low white blood cell counts (or neutropenia) should be careful due to their higher risk of infection.
+Sterile, single-use needles should be used and the skin should be cleaned with alcohol before the needles are put in.
+While there is a risk for infection, acupuncture practitioners feel that acupuncture can boost immune function and may be of benefit to immune-compromised patients.

-Patients with low platelet counts (thrombocytopenia) are at increased risk for bleeding and bruising and therefore should not undergo acupuncture while their platelet counts are low.
+Patients with low platelet counts (thrombocytopenia) are at higher risk for bleeding and bruising so they should not have acupuncture while their platelet counts are low.
 There is also a concern of inserting needles into the tumor.
-It is recommended that this is not done to prevent spreading of the tumor, although this has not been proven to occur with acupuncture.
+It is recommended that this is not done to prevent spreading of the tumor, although this has not been proven to happen with acupuncture.

-Other possible complications include: fainting, nausea, and exacerbation of pain.
-More serious complications, such as lung puncture (pneumothorax), are rare in experienced hands, and studies have found no major difference in the rates of complications based on who was performing the therapy (professional acupuncturist, trained physician, or physiotherapist).
+Other possible side effects are fainting, nausea, and increased pain.
+More serious issues like lung puncture (pneumothorax) are rare, and studies have found no major difference in the rates of side effects based on who was performing the therapy (professional acupuncturist, trained physician, or physiotherapist).

 How is an acupuncturist certified or licensed?